dog

 Veggie Snack Why It's Great

-So, next time your dog begs for a treat, grab a cucumber slice instead of a biscuit.
+So, next time your dog asks for a treat, grab a cucumber slice instead of a biscuit.

 Want your pup to shine like a show dog?
 Veggies can help here too!